 In consideration for the design services and all other rights provided by the Company to Liz Claiborne pursuant to the LCNY Agreement, Liz Claiborne is obligated to pay to the Company 25% of the royalty revenues Liz Claiborne receives from QVC (pursuant to a separate license agreement by and between Liz Claiborne and QVC) for sale of products through QVC-owned, -operated and -branded Direct-Response Television programs, website and retail stores.
 In the event that Liz Claiborne uses the design and technical specifications of products for merchandise that is sold by Liz Claiborne to international customers or through its own retail stores, the Company is entitled to additional royalty fees with respect to such merchandise to be agreed with Liz Claiborne.
-In addition to compensation to be paid by Liz Claiborne to the Company as described above, Liz Claiborne is also obliged to pay to the Company twenty-five percent (25%) of the royalty revenues Liz Claiborne enters into any new licenses with respect to the Liz Claiborne New York label.
-Finally, if Liz Claiborne enters into any new licenses with respect to the Liz Claiborne New York label during the term of the LCNY Agreement, Liz Claiborne has agreed to pay to the Company 25% of the royalty revenues Liz Claiborne new licenses.
+In addition to compensation to be paid by Liz Claiborne to the Company as described above, Liz Claiborne is also obliged to pay to the Company twenty-five percent (25%) of the royalty revenues Liz Claiborne receives from Elizabeth Arden during the term of the LCNY Agreement for fragrance products bearing the Liz Claiborne New York label.
+Finally, if Liz Claiborne enters into any new licenses with respect to the Liz Claiborne New York label during the term of the LCNY Agreement, Liz Claiborne has agreed to pay to the Company 25% of the royalty revenues Liz Claiborne receives from such new licenses.

 As consideration for the termination and replacement of a previous design agreement between IM Ready and Liz Claiborne, the Isaac Mizrahi Business received a one-time fee of \$9,000,000, which was recorded as a deferred royalty payment.
 This amount was being amortized by IM Ready on a straight line basis over the life of the LCNY Agreement.
-Included in revenues of IM Ready for the period January 1, 2011 to September 28, 2011 and the year ended December 31, 2010 is amortized revenue of \$1.7 million and \$2.3 million, respectively.
+Included in revenues of IM Ready for the period January 1, 2011to September 28, 2011 and the year ended December 31, 2010 is amortized revenue of \$1.7 million and \$2.3 million, respectively.
 Following the acquisition of the Isaac Mizrahi Brands and LCNY Agreement, the Company is not receiving the benefits of the one-time payment and will not record any deferred royalty payment as a result of the one-time payment.

 For the period January 1, 2011 to September 28, 2011 and the year ended December 31, 2010, the LCNY Agreement accounted for 8% and 4%, respectively, of the Isaac Mizrahi Business's revenue.
-For the period September 29, 2011 to December 31, 2011 and the three months ended March 31, 2012, the LCNY Agreement represented 13% and 13%, respectively, of the Company's revenues.
+For the period September 29, 2011 to December 31, 2011, the LCNY Agreement represented 13% of the Company's revenues.

 IM Brands also assumed an agreement with QVC pursuant to which IM Brands receives an annual design fee from QVC for the term of the LCNY Agreement (the "Design Agreement"), which fee is intended to cover certain design expenses of the Company related to the LCNY Brand.
 The Design Agreement accounted for approximately 9% and 11% of total revenue for the period January 1, 2011 to September 28, 2011 and the year ended December 31, 2010, respectively.
-For the period September 29, 2011 to December 31, 2011 and the three months ended March 31, 2012 the Design Agreement represented 10% and 9%, respectively, of the Company's revenues.
+For the period September 29, 2011 to December 31, 2011 the Design Agreement represented 10% of the Company's revenues.